jakutkoski/shapelet/README.md

 This encoding would create:
 - A square (box) with 3 letters per side.
 - Top side = `ebf`.
 Left side = `nai`.
 Right side = `tuc`.
 Bottom side = `vld`.
-- This puzzle can be solved with special words `abdicate` then `eventful`.
+- This puzzle can be solved with key words `abdicate` then `eventful`.

 ### Screenshots